kwqme-Jonas/kwqme-Jonas/README.md

-### Hi there, I'm Jonas 👋
+### Hi there, I'm Jonas Donkor👋

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code and watch anime